kevoreilly/CAPEv2/docs/book/src/usage/utilities.rst

 Web Utility
 ===========

-Cuckoo's web interface.
+CAPE's web interface.
 This tool is already described in :doc:`submit`.

 Processing Utility
 ==================